Ryanair risks loss if Boeing 737 MAX remains grounded | DW | 11.07.2019

-Ryanair chief executive has said the airline could suffer losses if Boeing's embattled 737 MAX planes don't become operational beyond November.
+Ryanair's chief executive has said the airline could suffer losses if Boeing's embattled 737 MAX planes don't become operational by November.
 The jets have remained grounded since an Ethiopian Airlines crash in March.

-Ryanair, Europe's largest budget carrier, is liable to wait around eight months before receiving 50 newly built planes that have been left at the factory due to the 737 MAX's grounding.
+Ryanair, Europe's largest budget carrier, is liable to wait around eight months for 50 newly built planes that have been left at the factory due to the 737 MAX's grounding.

 Regulators worldwide grounded Boeing's 737 MAX planes in the wake of the March 2019 Ethiopian Airlines crash, which left 157 people dead.
 That accident followed a similar Lion Air jet crash in Indonesia last October that killed all 189 people on board.